It’s conventional wisdom we’ve all heard: “Get three bids on your home improvement project to be sure you’re getting the lowest price.”

 Getting three bids is just the start, not the end, of the process

 There are a lot of purchases that can be decided on price alone, but home improvement is not one of them.
 This is not some commodity with a universal level of quality – it’s a part of your life that needs to be done right.
 To get results you are proud of, you need to dig into each candidate’s capabilities, references and communication style.
 In short, you need to be satisfied that your contractor is someone you trust to listen to your needs, deliver the service – and final product – that you really expect.
 Over the long term, it’s always a better value than choosing on price alone.

 Aleto Construction, for instance, will spend some real time talking with you about your project before providing a rough budget range.
-When you’re satisfied with that range, we walk through the design process together, anticipating challenges and exploring opportunities so we can deliver a reliable estimate and the confidence that the results will amaze.
+When you’re satisfied with that range, walk through the design process together, anticipating challenges and exploring opportunities so we can deliver a reliable estimate and the confidence that the results will amaze.